floriandriessen/magnetosphere-cakwind-2d/README.md

 The `tstat` should generally be set to a time where the wind reaches a time and state where initial perturbations have left the grid.
 If not, the statistical averaging will contain remnants from these perturbations.

 The computation of an averaged value <X> is done in the `compute_stats` routine.
+Since Spring 2021 it does a simplified averaging relying only on the current hydro state and not on the previous anymore.
+Since averages are computed every iteration variations will smoothen out quickly, as such an additional weighting with previous iteration hydro state is obsolete.

-Once entered for the first time, the routine calls the w-array from the previous iteration of each block (stored in `pso(igrid)` by AMRVAC) and assigns them to temporary placeholders.
-For proper output during the simulation; after each computation of <X> a normalisation occurs with the current time-weight `tnormc` but in the next iteration we have to 'un-normalise' it back in time `tnormp` to compute the current timestep <X> again.
+For proper behaviour during the simulation; after each computation of <X> a normalisation occurs with the current time-weight `tnormc` (required for correct output) but in the next iteration we have to 'un-normalise' it back in time `tnormp` to compute the new <X> again.

 The routine is called at the **end** of the iteration (i.e. after the advection has been performed) and the w-array is thus evolved.
 However, the *nwextra* variables (defined in the code with `var_set_extravar()`) are never evolved and so they are still at the state before advection (i.e. previous timestep).
-This is important in order to do proper time-weighting during the simulation.
 If wished for, it is straightforward to also include here new quantities of interest. **Note** that although the routine is called each iteration, the actual values are only printed every `dtsave_dat`.

 ## Notice